 - To develop an integrated cloud based system for improving treatment adherence for HIV/AIDS clients with suspected treatment failure at Kakamega County.

-- To test the integrated cloud based behavioural model for enhancing accurate data of HIV/AIDS clients with suspected treatment failure at Kakamega County.
+- To test the integrated cloud based behavioral model for enhancing accurate data of HIV/AIDS clients with suspected treatment failure at Kakamega County.

 About Masinde Muliro University of Science and Technology (MMUST)